Home / Blackboard Collaborate / Blackboard Collaborate Ultra

 • iOS 11+: Safari browser

-Participating or presenting during a Collaborate sessions
+Participating or presenting during a Collaborate session

 Participating in breakout rooms during a Collaborate session